Tõstamaa

 Tõstamaa is a small borough (alevik) in Pärnu municipality, Pärnu County, southwestern Estonia.
 Tõstamaa has a population of 466 (as of 1 January 2020).

-Tõstamaa St. Mary's Lutheran church was built in 1763–1768.
+St. Mary's Lutheran Church in Tõstamaa was built in 1763–1768.

 Tõstamaa Manor

 Tõstamaa Manor (Testama) was first mentioned in 1553 as Testama, when it belonged to the Bishop of Ösel–Wiek.
 Later the owners have been the Kursells, Helmersens and Staël von Holsteins.
 The Early-Classical two-storey main building was built in 1804.
 During a renovation in 1997, several original painted ceilings were uncovered.
 The manor was dispossessed in 1919 and since 1921 a local school (Tõstamaa Keskkool) is operating in the main building.
-The most famous inhabitant of the manor is probably orientalist Alexander von Staël-Holstein, who grew up and spent his childhood at the manor.
+The best-known resident of the manor is the orientalist Alexander von Staël-Holstein, who grew up and spent his childhood at the manor.